 2. His full name is Keshav Singh Faizabadi.

-3. He played villain in 1966 film Dillagi, and it was one of his full-fledged roles throughout his career.
+3. He played the villain in the 1966 film Dillagi, and it was one of his full-fledged roles throughout his career.

 5. He has played cameo yet memorable roles in many Bollywood films.